performant-software/Neatline/README.md

       * 10:15 PM
       * 15:15

     * **End Date**: Same as start date.
-If a date is entered here, the record will be represented as a span, as opposed to a single point.
+If an end date is entered, the record will be represented as a span (as opposed to a single point).

     * **End Time**: Same as start time.